 “Should I start a blog or Youtube channel?” is a question I get all the time.
 In this post, I delve into the benefits of starting a blog and a YouTube channel together to share your content with as many people possible.

-I’ve had a few questions from people during my brand new course launch, Create Your Blog Dream, who have asked me if they should start a blog or YouTube channel in 2019 and where they should put their focus because I have started both.
+I had a few questions from people during my course launch for Create Your Blog Dream, who asked me if they should start a blog or YouTube channel in 2020.
+I personally have both for my business, so I can definitely weigh in on that one!

-In May, my husband quite his job for us to pursue blogging full time and of course part of our income is YouTube.
+In May of 2018, my husband quite his job for us to pursue blogging full time, and of course part of our income is YouTube.

 This is actually something I have talked about with my sisters.
 They both have online business.
 My sister Laura, who has guest posted several times, is building a community over at her essential oil YouTube channel Our Oily House.
 She asked me the same question!
 Should I start my blog or my Youtube channel?

-Should You Start a Blog or YouTube Channel in 2019?
+Should You Start a Blog or YouTube Channel?
 VIDEO

 Put content everywhere